-Xenopus laevis varies in size; males (45.6 to 97.5 mm) tend to be be smaller than females (57 to 147 mm).
+Xenopus laevis is large frog which exhibits sexual dimorphism; males (45.6 to 97.5 mm) tend to be be smaller than females (57 to 147 mm).
 Their heads and bodies are depressed and flattened and they have small round eyes on the top of their heads.
 The skin is smooth and the hind limbs are long and robust.
 The three inner toes of the large fully webbed feet have small black claws on them.
 The body color is usually dark-gray to greenish-brown dorsally, and pale ventrally (Trueb 2003).

 Distribution and Habitat

-U.S. state distribution from AmphibiaWeb's database: Arizona, California, Texas
+U.S. state distribution from AmphibiaWeb's database: Arizona, California, Florida, Texas

 Life History, Abundance, Activity, and Special Behaviors